apache/hudi/website/versioned_docs/version-0.14.0/syncing_xtable.md

 If you want to use XTable with Hudi Streamer to sync each commit into other table formats, you have to

 1. Add the [extensions jar](https://github.com/apache/incubator-xtable/tree/main/hudi-support/extensions) `hudi-extensions-0.1.0-SNAPSHOT-bundled.jar` to your class path.
-2. Add `io.onetable.hudi.sync.OneTableSyncTool` to your list of sync classes
+2. Add `org.apache.xtable.hudi.sync.OneTableSyncTool` to your list of sync classes
 3. Set the following configurations based on your preferences:

    ```